Vcvzgbzz/fakeBankProject/README.md

 ## Short Description

-This README.md outlines the features developed by Group 1 for the Fake Bank Project.
-The document includes a brief overview of the features, links to the hosted site, GitHub repositories, group presentation slideshow, creative objectives, technical summary, individual member contributions, conclusions, and references.
+This README.md outlines the features developed by Group 1 for the Fake Bank Project, with a specific focus on TypeScript.
+TypeScript, a superset of JavaScript, brings optional typing to the language, enhancing code clarity and development efficiency.

 ## Links